 As shown earlier, he also does not recognize another one of his great strengths, which is Linda, his own personal cheerleader.
 Ben does not have a person in his life that encourages him and loves him.
 Willy neglects to notice.

 Willy Makes a Right Decision

-Willy is not completely blind, for he does see that he is aging, and his chances of having success like Singleman is getting less likely.
+Willy is not entirely blind, for he does see that he is aging, and his chances of having success like Singleman is getting less likely.
 Heyen another critic of Miller mentions as the play progresses “Willy saw the truth.
-He knew he didn’t have Ben’s courage…, Dave Singleman’s personality, his own father’s fortitude and ingenuity.
+He knew he didn’t have Ben’s courage…, Dave Singleman’s personality, his own father’s fortitude, and ingenuity.
 But Willy chose, and… chose to continue dreaming even unto death” (Heyen, 49-50).
 He then turns his hope for success to his children.
 In Willy’s eyes, he dies an honorable death, because he is fulfilling his dream in the only way he knows how, by providing for his children financially and giving them a chance at the American dream.

 "An overview of Death of a Salesman for Drama for Students."
 Drama for Students.
 Detroit: Gale.
 Literature Resource Center.
 Gale.
 GRAND VALLEY STATE UNIV.
 13 Apr.
 2009 <http://go.galegroup.com.ezproxy.gvsu.edu/ps/start.do?p=LitRC&u=lom_gvalleysu>.